Hochschild-Kostant-Rosenberg isomorphism for derived Deligne-Mumford stacks: Orbifold inertia for derived Deligne-Mumford stacks

 Let $X$ be a derived \DM stack (see for example \cite{Porta_Comparison} for the basic definition).
 We emphasize that in this work we only consider $1$-stacks.
+Also, as we stated in the Convention section, all DM stacks are assumed to be locally almost of finite presentation.
 We typically think of $X$ as a derived stack, but we will occasionally use its representation as a structured $\infty$-topos.

 For an underived Deligne-Mumford stack $X$, it is customary to define the inertia stack of $X$ as

 where the fiber product is taken in the category $\St_k$ of underived stacks.
 It can equivalently be realized as the (underived) mapping stack from the constant stack associated to $S^1 \in \Spc$: